b-lukaszuk/BS_wJ_eng/contents/translation.md

 sco(s)
 ```

-Congratulations, you have successfully synthetised pre-pro-insulin.
+Congratulations, you have successfully synthesized pre-pro-insulin.
 It could be
 only a matter of time before you achieve something greater still.

 Anyway, both @sec:transcription and @sec:translation were inspired by the